jameshughes89/cs2XX-ComputerArchitecture/site/topics/conditions/conditional-jump.rst

     :end-before: # [end-save_to_file]

-* The if statement checks if the current instruction is a conditional jump and if the corresponding status flag is high
+* This checks if the current instruction is a conditional jump and if the corresponding status flag is high

     * When this is the case, act as a jump instruction
     * Otherwise, use the default behaviour

 * This script would generate the new contents for the control logic's look up table

+    * This hex file is to be loaded into the system's new look up table

 * With this updated control logic, the system now has the ability to branch on conditions